fabien-gigante/DecoratedShulkerBoxesMod/README.md

 Too many shulker boxes in your inventory or ender chest ?
 Always confusing them ?
 Not enough colors available in vanilla Minecraft to distinguish them easily ?
 Need to customize further their appearance ?
 Look no further !

 Simply combine a shulker box with two dyes (instead of a single one) in your craft.
-The resulting dyed shulker boxe will have both colors.
+The resulting dyed shulker box will have both colors.
 The primary dye determines its lid color, the secondary dye its base color.
 That's it !

 ![image](https://github.com/fabien-gigante/colored-shulker-boxes/assets/21187022/e01c3e11-a4e7-4c6a-8185-50ae1f014602)